-1. Demonstrate proper body mechanics when lifting a patient in bed and when transferring a patient from the bed to a chair.
-Use a gait belt.
-2. In pairs, practice lifting a patient in bed and transferring a patient from the bed to the chair using proper body mechanics Evaluator's Initials 3.
-In pair with another pair of students, practice logrolling a client in bed Evaluator's Initials 4.
-In pair with another pair of students, practice repositioning a client in bed and placing a bedpan under each other while lying in bed Evaluator's Initials for repositioning Initial for bedpan
+- 1. Demonstrate proper body mechanics when lifting a patient in bed and when transferring a patient from the bed to a chair.
+Use a gait belt. - 2.
+Demonstrate how to use the Sara Steady transfer device (still must have gait belt on patient. - 3.
+In pairs, practice lifting a patient in bed and transferring a patient from the bed to the chair using proper body mechanics.
+Evaluator's Initials - 4.
+In pair with another pair of students, practice logrolling a client in bed.
+Evaluator's Initials - 5.
+In pair with another pair of students, practice repositioning a client in bed and placing a bedpan under each other while lying in bed.
+Evaluator's Initials for repositioning Initial for bedpan

-Skill Performance Checklist: Hand Hygiene
+Grayson College Associate Degree Nursing RNSG 1119 Skill Performance Checklist: Hand Hygiene

-Student Date

 Time started Time ended Five-minute warning

-Critical Items must he performed correctly for si accessful completion
+Critical Items must be performed correctly for successful completion

 S U Comments 1.
 Inspect surfaces of hands for breaks or cuts and heavy soiling.
 2. Push wristwatch and clothing sleeves above wrists.
 3. Remove rings during washing.
 4. Stand in front of sink, keeping hands and clothing away from sink surface.
 5. Turn on water and regulate to a warm temperature.
 6. Avoid splashing water onto clothing.
 7. Wet hands and wrists thoroughly under running water.
 Keep hands and forearms lower than elbows during washing.
 8. Apply a small amount of soap and lather thoroughly.
 9. Wash hands using plenty of lather for at least 10-15 seconds.
 Interlace fingers and rub palms and back of hands with circular motion at least 5 times each keeping fingers down.
 10. Clean fingernails with additional soap or orangewood stick.
 11. Rinse hands and wrists thoroughly, keeping hands down and elbows up.
-12. Dry hands thoroughly from fingers to wrists and forearms with paper towel.
-13. Discard paper towel in proper receptacle.
+12. Dry hands thoroughly from fingers to wrists and forearms with paper towel 13.
+Discard paper towel in proper receptacle.
 14. Turn off water faucet, using clean dry paper towel.
 Avoid touching handle with hands.